Sunday, March 2, 2014

 No wonder many adults have trouble expressing their feelings.
 As children they were not allowed to feel what they felt.
 Next time you feel like fixing, squelching, or denying feelings, try to just validate them—through a question or a statement.
 “How are you feeling about that?”
 “I can see that makes you very mad.”
 “Little brothers can be so annoying.”
 Sometimes it can be encouraging to validate feelings, with your lips together, "Mmmmm."
 (Of course that “Mmmmm,” should convey empathy.)
 This allows children to discover that they can work through their feelings and learn from them.

-Allowing children not only to have their feelings, but allowing them to work through them is an important piece of validating feelings.
+Avoid over-validating.
 I have seen some parents validate, and validate, and validate.
 It is as though they think that lots of validation will “fix it”—help their children feel better.
-We need to allow our children to feel bad so they can learn how capable they are when they work it through.
+One of the hardest things a parent can do is watch their children suffer, but it is important to allow your children to feel what they feel so they can learn how capable they are when they work it through.

 Teach Children the Difference Between What They Feel and What They Do